Way back in history:

 ambulance; notice the sign for "Chassis and body straightening" —

-very appropriate for Aubrey!
-THE CHAMP admires his 1957
+very appropriate.
+The Champ admires his 1957

 World Championship trophy.
 The

-garage front has hardly changed as of 2003.
+garage front has hardly changed as of 2010.
 Frank Williams [Williams

-Grand Prix, right?] had his very
+Grand Prix] had his very

 From Ian Melton --- the late great 1957 Aubrey Leighton World Championship Chrysler at Brafield.